 The first and most important step in a vinyl wrap is the prep work done on the car prior to the application process.
 First timers, of course, know that the car needs to be clean, but don’t actually know what clean involves.
 Washing the surface of the car is fine, but it is only a portion of the job.

 The doors, hood, and trunk or hatch need to be opened, and all edges cleaned.
 Wheel wells have to be cleaned and free of oil, dirt, tar, and road grime such as salt.
 The reason for all the detail work is for the edges of the wrap, which are tucked around the edges to cover the paint and help keep proper tension.

 A DIY no-no is cutting the vinyl to size.
-Never cut it the exact shape of the panel being wrapped.
+Never cut it the exact size and shape of the panel being wrapped.
 Err on the side of caution and cut larger, and then trim any excess off.
 It is the tension after settling that helps the wrap adhere to the vehicle, and if not sized correctly, it will cause shrinkage, tearing, and peeling away from the edges.
 When this happens, it is really hard to fix it alone.

-In Henderson Nevada, Team Acme is there skilled, ready, and willing to look at the issues with your vinyl vehicle wrap and help you fix it.
-Before you try a vehicle wrap on your own, consider the costs.
+Located in Henderson, Nevada, just north of Las Vegas, Team Acme is there skilled, ready, and willing to look at the issues with your vinyl vehicle wrap and help you fix it.
+Before you try a vehicle wrap project on your own, consider the costs.
 In addition to your investment in the vinyl and tools, mistakes will cost additionally to repair.

 So, with this in mind, why not just use our online contact form.
 Let the best team in Henderson Nevada give your vehicle the wrap of your dreams.
 We get it right the first time.